-When viewing search results, look for the First Nations author in the Local note field in the record:
+When viewing search results, look for the phrase First Nations author in the Local note field in the record.

 Indigenous organizations and associations produce their own research, some of which is made publicly available.
 These publications may be available in print and/or electronic formats.

-Look at the Associations tab for a list of possible starting points.
+Look at the Associations page of this guide for a list of possible starting points.

 Search the UBC Library Catalogue using an association as the author:

-Indigenous scholars may cite Indigenous research.
-Google Scholar allows you to do a reverse citation search, searching only items which cite a specified publication.
+Google Scholar allows you to do a reverse citation search, which allows you to find resources that cite a specified publication.

-2. Select "search within citing articles" and try performing a keyword search:
+2. Select "Search within citing articles" and try performing a keyword search to narrow your results.

 3. Look for author self-identification or biographies which identify authors as Indigenous within articles.